 Most rituals described here as being performed traditionally by “the father” or “the mother” may be done by either parent, and those assigned to “the husband,” or “the wife” by anyone over the age of bar or bat mitzvah.
-The author’s observation that Shabbat is best experienced in community points up the value of learning from the practices of other households and of inviting others into your own home on Shabbat for meals, study, and other shared observances.
-From The Jewish Catalog, reprinted with permission from the Jewish Publication Society.

 With the mood of Friday evening being gently feminine and infused with the aura of a wedding, it is a particularly sensual time, replete with good food, dim candlelight, songs, quiet talk, and enjoyment of both the physical and spiritual love of the family.
 It is a time for the spiritual growth of the family and the community.

 The communal aspect of Friday evening, indeed, of all of Shabbat, should be emphasized.
 Shabbat is best celebrated and most fully experienced from within a community.
 Particularly if you are just beginning to come to Shabbat, search out a community or communities with whom to explore it.